jesus-figueroa/lol-account-checker/README.md

 # League Of Legends Account Checker
 Retrieve information about a league of legends account.
 Region independent, it will return the following values:

+Accounts will be in a file named "accounts-1234567.12345.txt", created where the script is ran.

 NEW: Added concurrency for faster account checking.

 * Region